WANT TO GROW SPIRITUALLY IN 2017?

 This tool is very different than most anything you may have come across.
 As Anita Lustrea, the co-host of Moody Radio's former Midday Connection show said, “Some hear the word journaling and they kind of tune out in their mind.
 They think, ‘Oh I have tried journaling.
 Can’t do it.
 It just isn’t for me.’
 Well this is a different kind of journaling and this indeed may be for you.”
 Her co-host Melinda Schmidt contacted journal creator Liz Lassa within hours of her first time using it to schedule an interview.
 The listener response was extremely positive.
 When Midday Connection needed an interview to fill a show several months later, they reaired the interview linked above!

 What do the Circles Represent?

-How is the Journal Formatted?
+How is this Journal Formatted (3 parts)?

 What are Summary Pages?

 The journal concludes with 12 summary pages that can be used to group things such as Key Scriptures, Lessons Learned, or Connect-the-Dots stories that cover the timeframe of the journal.
 It is great to have all the gems of wisdom God has taught all on a few pages for easy reference!
 The Connect-the-Dots pages tell our "Only God" stories and visibly illustrates how God was orchestrating.
 When seen is this obvious way, God gets ALL the credit!
 There are sample pages to illustrate these three ways to use summary pages in the journal.